-I received this book for free from Purchased in exchange for an honest review.
+I received this book for free from Purchased for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Silent Sister by Diane Chamberlain

 Published by St. Martin's Press on Oct.
 7, 2014

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 “In The Silent Sister, Riley MacPherson has spent her entire life believing that her older sister Lisa committed suicide as a teenager.
 Now, over twenty years later, her father has passed away and she’s in New Bern, North Carolina cleaning out his house when she finds evidence to the contrary.
 Lisa is alive.
 Alive and living under a new identity.
 But why exactly was she on the run all those years ago, and what secrets are being kept now?
 As Riley works to uncover the truth, her discoveries will put into question everything she thought she knew about her family.
 Riley must decide what the past means for her present, and what she will do with her newfound reality, in this engrossing mystery from international bestselling author Diane Chamberlain.”

 I had the privilege of seeing Diane Chamberlain speak on October 7th, the release date of this book.
 She said that this was both one of her hardest books to write and one of the hardest to talk about.
 Since it is more of a mystery than her other novels, it was hard for her to tell us about it without giving too much away.
 Now that I’ve read it, I completely agree!
 I’m not sure what I can tell you about this book without revealing spoilers but I’ll try.